kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 		  logseq.order-list-type:: number
 		  $$\begin{bmatrix} x \\ y \end{bmatrix} = \begin{bmatrix} 11 \\ -2 \end{bmatrix} + t \begin{bmatrix} 3 \\ -2 \end{bmatrix}$$
 		  $$\begin{bmatrix} x \\ y \end{bmatrix} = \begin{bmatrix} -5 \\ 4 \end{bmatrix} + k \begin{bmatrix} 2 \\ 1 \end{bmatrix} $$
 		  Solution: {{cloze Using the method of substitution we can get two equations in two unknowns.
-Then solve for t and k using elimination (preferred method) or substitution.}}
+Then solve for t and k using elimination (preferred method) or substitution.
+Isolate for t and k.
+Once we have t and k, we substitute them into one vector equation to get the point.
+We can check our work by substituting t}}
 		  @@html: <br><br><br>@@

 		  b) What method did you use to solve this problem?
 How is your method similar to a method learned in Grade 9 or 10?
 		  Solution: {{cloze We need Substitution to begin, getting us a system of two equations in two unknowns.
-Then we apply Elimination (preferred) to isolate for }}
+Then we apply Elimination (preferred) to isolate for t and k.}}
 		  @@html: <br><br><br>@@
 		- Determine whether the following lines ==[intersect]([[intersection]])==; if they do not intersect, state whether you think they are ==[[parallel]]== or ==[[skew]]==.
 Let $$t, k \in\R$$ logseq.order-list-type:: number